Main illustration: Justin Pervorse

 A new product to share your knowledge

-With less than a month left in 2016, we launched our new knowledge base product, Educate.
+With less than a month left in 2016, we launched our new knowledge base product, Articles.
 Although it might not be the best gift for your uncle this holiday season, it will certainly be a welcome change for your customers in 2017.

-We built Educate because a knowledge base product is a fundamental component of a complete, modern support solution.
-But the real story of Educate is how it leverages visitor feedback to consistently improve the support experience.
+We built Articles because a knowledge base product is a fundamental component of a complete, modern support solution.
+But the real story of Articles is how it leverages visitor feedback to consistently improve the support experience.
 It’s more insightful, proactive, and responsive for visitors and businesses alike.
 This is because feedback loops are woven into the very fabric of the product.
 As a whole, those insights let you know exactly where articles can improve and direct you to what you need to write next.

 - Article reactions at the end of each post let you measure how helpful articles are and prioritize content improvements.